 Policy makers often refer "fair competitive conditions" and "equal-footing of competitive conditions" as level playing field1.
 What should be regarded as "fair competitive conditions" may differ depending on the standpoint from which one talks about the issue.
-However, it could be said that a broad consensus has been achieved for the idea that such conditions should have an accumulation of internationally agreed-upon rules as an integral part of its foundation.
-That demonstrates the past 28 volumes of this Report have succeeded in having the principle of "rule-oriented approach" understood and supported by a broad range of parties both in and out of Japan, an achievement we should like to welcome.
+However, it can be said that a broad consensus has been achieved for the idea that such conditions should have an accumulation of internationally agreed-upon rules as an integral part foundation.
 We highly think of the government of Japan in keeping away from any market-distorting measures that take advantage of loopholes in the rules or any unilateral measures designed from a "result-oriented" way of thinking, and instead holding fast to the "rule-oriented approach" as basic approach.
-In the first volume of this Report, we cited a phrase, "All are sinners."
+In the first volume of the Report, we cited a phrase, "All are sinners."
 It implies what is important is humble attitudes of asking all the parties concerned to work together and solve problems.
 We expect the government of Japan to give thought again to the importance of the concept and make significant contribution for securing the base of competition that underpins the multilateral free-trade system.